babenkoivan/telegram-notifications/README.md

 ## Installation

-To install package you can use composer:
+To install the package you can use composer:

 ```
 composer require babenkoivan/telegram-notifications